adityabhat3/const-lat/README.md

 Placeholders: Obvious data path placeholders have been replaced to point into `data/` (e.g., anchor and anchors-details JSON files, input results dir).
 You may still need to provide external paths for any API credentials if you intend to re-run data collection.

 The `src/` directory contains reusable code that backs the notebooks and reproduces figures.
 In particular, `src/plotting/` holds self-contained scripts for paper figures; each script typically reads prepared CSV/JSON from `data/csv/` (and sometimes `data/text/`) and writes publication-ready figures to `data/plots/`.
 Common flags are defined in `src/plotting/options.py`, and shared helpers (styling, label/axis formatting, simple I/O) live in `src/plotting/utils.py`.
-Other subdirectories under `src/` include processing utilities and small tools used during analysis.
+The `src/processing/` directory contains scripts that generate the CSV files used by plotting scripts, including change-point detection algorithms (bootstrap, ranks, HMM), common statistical values, and other measures of constancy.
+Other subdirectories under `src/` include small tools used during analysis.

- Work in progress...

 ## Citation